JosephStocks/roberthalf-scraper/README.md

 ## Description

 This Python script scrapes job listings from Robert Half's website.
 It automates the login process using Playwright, maintains session persistence, and then directly calls the internal job search API (`/bin/jobSearchServlet`) to retrieve job postings based on configured filters (like state and posting period).
-The results are saved to a JSON file.
+The script fetches both state-specific and remote US jobs, combining them into a single result set.
+The results are saved to a JSON file and notifications are sent via Pushover.

 ## Features

 *   **Automated Login:** Uses Playwright to handle the Robert Half login process.
 *   **Session Persistence:** Saves and reloads login session data (cookies and user agent) to minimize repeated logins.
 Session validity is checked and refreshed if expired or invalid.
 *   **Direct API Interaction:** Fetches job data efficiently by calling the internal API endpoint directly after authentication.
+*   **Smart Job Filtering:**
+    * Filters for jobs in the specified state (`FILTER_STATE`)
+    * Includes all US-based remote jobs regardless of state
+    * Combines and deduplicates results
+*   **Push Notifications:** Sends detailed job notifications via Pushover, including:
+    * Separate counts for state-specific and remote jobs
+    * Location details (Remote or City, State)
+    * Salary information when available
 *   **Configurable Filtering:** Allows filtering jobs by State (`FILTER_STATE`) and Job Posting Period (`JOB_POST_PERIOD`) via environment variables.
 *   **Pagination Handling:** Automatically iterates through all pages of job results from the API.
 *   **Proxy Support:** Configurable support for using HTTP proxies (including authentication).